daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_beginnertutorial.md

 5. Access the option ***Versioning / Builds*** and build the tenant by clicking the button ***Create new***.

-6. On the left side menu, select option ***Go to / Application***.
+6. On the right side of the top bar, click first button and select option ***Application***.
 You will now be redirected to the application area.

     ![Modeler_Navigate_Application](/images/tutorials/beginner/Modeler-Navigate-Application.PNG)